psrearick/pm-reports/Docs/Quickstart Guide.md

 ## 10. Generate and Review the Report

 1. Confirm Entry Controls still reflect the desired period and label.
 2. Choose **Reports → Generate Report**.
-The script will create a new spreadsheet in the configured Reports folder, populate Summary/Airbnb/Property tabs, reorder them (Summary first, Airbnb second, property tabs after), and log the run.
+The script will create a new spreadsheet in the configured Reports folder, populate Summary/Airbnb/Property tabs, reorder them (Summary first, Airbnb second, property tabs sorted by the **Order** column when provided, otherwise alphabetically), and log the run.
 3. Open the generated spreadsheet from the toast notification or by visiting the Reports folder / Report Log.
 4. Inspect the tabs to confirm totals, formatting, and template output.